 Unfortunately, mainstream economics has asserted for decades that the primary cause of runaway, out-of-control inflation, is unemployment becoming too low.
 Because of this, the concept of full employment was long ago replaced with “maximum employment,” the latter of which means “as low as possible unemployment, as long as it does not trigger runaway inflation.”
 Therefore, according to this theory, it is paramount that the rate of unemployment not be allowed to drop below this threshold.
 That threshold is considered to be the “natural” rate of unemployment – and conversely, it is also the so-called maximum safe level of employment.

-But the thing is, the runaway, out-of-control inflation they fear has never happened.
+Critically, the runaway, out-of-control inflation they fear has never happened.
 So the rate of unemployment required in order to avoid it is anything but natural.

 In December of 2018, the Federal Reserve raised its target rate by .25%, which is less than 1%.
 According to an analysis by Bill Mitchell, of the Fed's own press release and data, the increase was a conscious choice by the Fed to disemploy at least 1.2 million more Americans.
 (It also exacerbated inequality by further enriching the rich.)